Manual Wheelchairs: Information, Types, Reviews

-A wheelchair is a manually operated or power-driven device designed primarily for use by an individual with a mobility disability for the main purpose of indoor, or of both indoor and outdoor, locomotion.
+A manual wheelchair is defined as a manually operated or power-driven device designed primarily for use by an individual with a mobility disability for the main purpose of indoor, or of both indoor and outdoor, locomotion.
 Individuals with mobility disabilities must be permitted to use wheelchairs and manually powered mobility aids, i.e., walkers, crutches, canes, braces, or other similar devices designed for use by individuals with mobility disabilities, in any areas open to pedestrian traffic.

 A standard manual wheelchair is defined as a manual wheelchair that:

-- Weighs more than 36 pounds.
+- Weighs more than 36 pounds (16.33 kilogram).

-- Has a weight capacity of 250 pounds or less.
+- Has a weight capacity of 250 pounds (113.4 kg) or less.

-- Has a seat height of 19 inches or greater.
+- Has a seat height of 19 inches (48.26 centimeters) or greater.

-- Has a seat depth of between 15 and 19 inches.
+- It has a seat depth of between 15 and 19 inches (48.26 centimeters).

-- Has a seat width of between 15 and 19 inches.
+- It has a seat width of between 15 and 19 inches (48.26 centimeters).

-A single-arm drive enables the user to turn either left or right while the two-armed drive enables user to move forward or backward on a straight line.
+A single-arm drive enables the user to turn either left or right, while the two-armed drive enables the user to move forward or backward on a straight line.
 Another type of wheelchair commonly used is a lever-drive wheelchair.
 This type of chair enables the user to move forward by pumping the lever back and forth.